SJ AB: X40

-The X40 is a double-decker Coradia Duplex train built by Alstom used for regional services, launched in 2006.
-It typically serves shorter routes, such as the Stockholm-Uppsala line (Uppsalapendeln), which is often composed of eight cars.
+The X40 is a variant of the French Coradia Duplex double-decker electric multiple unit built by Alstom used for regional services, launched in 2006.
+It typically serves shorter routes such as Stockholm Central–Gävle Central.
 These trains are typically used for services that do not travel longer than 4 hours, with some exceptions like the Coast to Coast (Gothenburg-Kalmar) and Stockholm-Gothenburg via Västerås.
-The X40 has no catering service, and most of these trains are composed of second-class cars, with the exception of some services that feature some compartments designated first-class.
-The X40 fleet is undergoing refurbishment by VR FleetCare in Oulu, due to be complete in 2027.
+The X40 has no catering service, and is mostly composed of second-class seating, with a small first class section, although the seats do not differ between first and second.
+The only exception being more legroom on refurbished units.
+All 27 three-car units are currently undergoing refurbishment by VR FleetCare in Oulu, due to be complete in 2027.
+With options to refurbish two-car units later.